Where to Travel in Octoberon

 Though it’s a place you’d thoroughly enjoy all year round, it’s a place you’ll want to see in October as that’s when the trees turn a fire orange, red, and yellow that is just too unbelievable to attempt to describe here.
 Perhaps the best thing to do on your October journey is to explore the Lake District National Park to immerse yourself completely in nature.
 To further maximize your English countryside experience you could opt to forgo a fancy hotel and spend your time in a local cottage BnB instead.

-Bring SoFi Money Along for the Fall Journey
+Bring SoFi Checking and Savings Along for the Fall Journey

 No matter where in the world you go this October you’ll want to be financially prepared for your trip.
 That could mean having all the best travel apps downloaded and ready to go.
 You’ll also want to have easy access to your cash on the road.
-Consider a cash management account with SoFi Money®.
+Consider a checking and savings account with SoFi Checking and Savings®.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.